Felid-Force-Studios/StaticEcs/docs/en/features/gid.md

 bool status = gid.TryUnpack<WT>(out var unpackedEntity);      // Trying to get an active entity var unpacked = gid.Unpack<WT>();                              // It's not safe to get an active entity

-World.Entity.New(someGid);                                    // An entity can be created with a custom identifier
+W.Entity.New(someGid);                                    // An entity can be created with a custom identifier

 EntityGID gid2 = entity.Pack();
 bool equals = gid.Equals(gid2);                               // Verify the identity of the identifiers